Residential aged care residents

 All aged care residents must provide valid consent before receiving a COVID-19 vaccine.

-There are two ways your aged care home can capture resident consent:
+There are 2 ways your aged care home can receive your consent:

-• written consent – using the Australian Government’s written consent form or using the aged care home's own consent form.
+• written consent – using the aged care home’s own consent form or a consent form provided by the relevant healthcare professional

-• verbal consent – verbal consent must be recorded by the aged care home in a resident’s care notes, following usual practices.
+• verbal consent – aged care home staff must record verbal consent in your care notes, following usual practices.

 Consent by a guardian or substitute decision-maker